rocketbro/rocketbro.github.io/_projects/openloom/nodes.md

 type Node = {
     id: string; // The id of the node
-    text: string; // The text of the node
+    text: string; // The main text content of the node
     author: Author; // The author of the node - see Author enum
     modelId: string; // Some identifier for the model used to generate the node
     createdTime: Date; // The time the node was created